Dropshipping has made it easy for aspiring entrepreneurs to ride the e-commerce wave.

-The eCommerce platform you choose should grow as your business grows.
-Many eCommerce platforms have charges as you scale, take these into account as you build the road-map for your business.
-The ideal would be an eCommerce platform that allows you to scale without additional costs.
+Scalability: The e-commerce platform you choose should grow as your business grows.
+Many e-commerce platforms have charges as you scale, take these into account as you build the road-map for your business.
+The ideal would be an e-commerce platform that allows you to scale without additional costs.
 Research well and you will find one that suits your niche and product.

-This is a no-brainer; mobile shopping is on the rise and your eCommerce store should adapt and be responsive on various devices.
+Mobile friendliness: Mobile shopping is on the rise and your e-commerce store should adapt and be responsive on various devices.

-A lot of data is online these days and data security is a concern when shopping online.
-Add trust badges to your eCommerce store and ensure that it is PCI compliant.
+Security: A lot of data is online these days and data security is a concern when shopping online.
+Add trust badges to your e-commerce store and ensure that it is PCI compliant.